 - Excellent castability and finishing properties (for painting, chroming, and plating).

-After the keys have been made, they are casted in a thermoplastic compound before being finalized in one of six finish colors (brass, flat black, chrome, antique copper, pewter, or satin nickel).
+After the keys have been made, they are cast in a thermoplastic compound before being finalized in one of six finish colors (brass, flat black, chrome, antique copper, pewter, or satin nickel).

 DOES MY VALVE KEY NEED TO BE A CERTAIN SIZE?